arnab4477/Bhumio-test/README.md

 - I modified and isolated the recursive id exclusion function to the search.js and deleted the part of the code that I felt were no longer needed

 ## Added Custom Label 1 and 2 & improved the Export JSON function by adding indentation to the exported JSON file

+## Changed the styles to make the application responsive to mobile devices